 I woke up at 5AM the day of the event to get most of the baking done- cookies, brownies, and the apple muffins.
 I also put together the fruit salad.
 We recently hired a part time (5 hours a week) housekeeper, and she came in that morning to come to do last minute cleaning.
 I could not have have done it without her!!
 One hour prior to the event I put the overnight French toast and pumpkin bread pudding in the oven, started the coffee, put all the plates, silverware, glasses, etc. out, got ready, and put the egg muffins in the oven right as event was about to start.

 Although I received great feedback on the food, it took a lot out of me.
 I don’t know how people host parties and make it seem so effortless- but I think I pulled it off!!
-I am lucky that I have been able to witness and help in the preparation of my in-laws hosting large family gatherings of about twenty four people for Christmas for about 8 years now, so I have learned a little along the way.
+I am lucky that I have been able to witness and help in the preparation of my in-laws hosting large family gatherings of about twenty four people for about 8 years now, so I have learned a little along the way.
 It sure helped but maybe next time I’ll host a lunch instead to give myself more time to prepare!!